SabariNathanA/SDN-Network-Statistics-Collection/README.md

 The state of the art congestion control algorithms are based on End to End packet statistics.
 Leveraging the network feedback for congestion control is another promising dimension, but the catch is the availability of network statistics at one place.
 Software Defined Networking can mitigate this limitation and hence be a pillar for network suggested TCP Congestion control.

+## How does it work? and Versions
+A topology created in Mininet having some TCP flows happening between hosts in the topology.
+User queries a centralised server for getting the needed statstics.
+The statistics collection part has 2 versions as mentioned below.

-##  Version 1 - StatCollection from all switch interfaces using Python script.
+1. StatCollection from all switch interfaces using Python script.
+2. Using the statistics collected by ODL.

+### Steps
+1. As TCP connection takes place, the sniffer finds the path taken by the connection.
+2. In the background statistics are being collected for all interfaces (of all switches).
+3. When the user queries for a particular connection,
+    1. The list of intermediate switches which were used by the connection is found out.
+    2. The statistics for each of these interfaces are extracted and sent back to the client.

-### Modules
+## Modules

 #### 1. Topology Generation [Source code](https://gitlab.com/IIITB_SDN_2017/MT2016119_MT2016120_StatCollection/blob/master/src/MT2016120_Sabari_Nathan/Generator.py)
 * A generic topology generator.
 * Input is a CSV file whose 1st column specifies all nodes